20 Best Things To Do In Yogyakarta With Kids

 Yogyakarta has the same Hindu-derived arts and culture that tourists flock to Bali for.
 But it also has a strong spiritual heart, by way of Islam, which the majority of the country practices.
 And when it comes to Indonesian tourist attractions, Yogyakarta has one of the best: the iconic Borobudur Temple.

 Travelers can visit Bali all they want.
 But if you’re looking to understand Indonesian culture, then you need to include a visit to Yogyakarta in your Indonesian itinerary, and experience the best things to do in Yogyakarta with kids.
+Take a look at my suggestions for the best Yogyakarta itinerary for your family.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.